 10 Money Saving Tips for Travelling Iceland

 There are a few hard costs I wouldn’t recommend cutting out of your budget, no matter how tight it is.
 Good car insurance (those Icelandic winds are no joke and you could very easily end up with a massive damages bill) and a reliable car are essential if you’re planning to explore the Ring Road – especially in winter.
-We visited in March and I was very grateful to be staying in hotels instead of a camper van (my water bottle froze solid in the car overnight!) and very grateful to be in a 4×4 – especially when we drove past little cars trying desperately to make their way through snowstorms.
+We visited in March and I was very grateful to be staying in hotels instead of a camper van (my water bottle froze solid in the car overnight!) and very grateful to be in a 4×4, something a lot of Iceland car rental firms will offer – especially when we drove past little cars trying desperately to make their way through snowstorms.

 1. Connect through the cheapest European city available

 If you’re flying from South Africa, you’ll need to connect at least once.
 Flying through the Middle East (on board Qatar or Emirates) is technically your cheapest option, but that means 2 connecting flights (once in the Middle East and once in Europe) and at least 25 hours of flying.
 Flying with a European airline through a city like Amsterdam or Copenhagen will cut down your travel time by at least 8 hours and if you book in advance might cost only a fraction more.
 I’d recommend signing up to a few European airline newsletters, so you can keep an eye on flight specials.
 I decided to book with KLM and flew through Amsterdam because if there’s one city that’s almost as expensive as Reykjavik, it’s Copenhagen.
 This is especially important if you want to squeeze in a night or two to explore while you’re flying through.